wix/wix-ui/packages/wix-ui-core/src/components/avatar/COMPONENT_SPEC.md

 import * as React from 'react';
 import { Avatar } from 'wix-ui-core/Avatar';
 import { AvatarIcon } from 'my-icons/AvatarIcon';
-import style from './style.st.css'; // link to Style file - see examples of style files below
+import { classes } from './style.st.css'; // link to Style file - see examples of style files below

 export class ComponentsDemo extends React.Component<{}, {}>{